dan2443/ai-search-algorithms/README.md

 ## The result

-The route which was found by the search algorithm that was selected is marked in pink.
+The route which was found by the search algorithm is marked in pink.

 ![BFS](https://github.com/dan2443/ai-search-algorithms/blob/main/images/BFS.png)